 What steps can older adults take to prevent illness?

-The most important thing older adults can do to prevent illness is to avoid exposure to the coronavirus that causes COVID-19.
-This means staying home as much as possible and only leaving your home for essential activities that may include:
+The most important thing older adults can do to prevent illness is to get vaccinated and avoid exposure to COVID-19.
+This means you may want to avoid doing certain activities during busy times or using delivery services:

-- Shopping for groceries or supplies (many stores have special hours for seniors, and consider buying food using grocery delivery services)
+- Shopping for groceries or supplies.
+Stores may have special hours for seniors or you can consider buying food using grocery delivery services.

-- Reschedule travel plans, especially if your trip involves traveling by airplane or cruise ship.
-Carriers may offer a refund or travel credit.
+- Hold off on travel plans, especially if your trip involves traveling by airplane or cruise ship.

-“If you’re older and must leave your home, make sure to stay at least 6 feet away from people.
-Since it’s difficult to maintain this distance even in waiting rooms, grocery stores and pharmacies, ask a family member, friend or neighbor to help you shop for groceries or pick up your medicine at the pharmacy,” says Dr. Javedan.
+“If you’re older and must leave your home, make sure to stay at least 6 feet away from people in densely populated spaces indoors.
+Since it’s difficult to maintain this distance even in grocery stores and pharmacies, ask a family member, friend or neighbor to help you shop for groceries or pick up your medicine at the pharmacy,” says Dr. Javedan.